hassio-addons/addon-tailscale/tailscale/DOCS.md

 **Important:** Tailscale's MagicDNS consists of 2 parts, the DNS server mentioned above, and the "magical" local DNS configuration manipulation to let the device use this DNS.
-This manipulation interferes with Home Assistant's DNS, and completely disabled in this add-on.
+This manipulation interferes with Home Assistant's DNS, and is completely disabled in this add-on.
 You have to configure Tailscale's DNS address in Home Assistant's network configuration manually to let Home Assistant (and any add-on, even this Tailscale add-on) to use Tailscale's DNS.